These early archaeological campaigns led to new catalogs of inscriptions that built upon

 Bertrandy & Sznycer 1987).
 Although the

-AIBL did publish a wider range of inscriptions prior to their inclusion in the
+AIBL did present a wider range of inscriptions in their

 Répertoire d'épigraphie sémitique (

-Corpus when publication was suspended after the final fasicules of the
+Corpus when publication was suspended after the third fasicule (

-Corpus can be found only in a few university libraries, it often lacks clear images, and it presents commentary in no-longer-accessible scholastic Latin.
+Corpus can be found only in a few university libraries, it often lacks clear images, and it presents commentary in out-of-date scholastic Latin.

 Among the well-known stelae notably absent from the